ddyudeev/pushwoosh-inbox-ui-ios-sdk/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

-## Installation
+## Implementation

-PushwooshInboxUI supports multiple methods for installing the library in a project.
+PushwooshInboxUI supports multiple methods of installing the library into your project.

 ### Installation with CocoaPods